-- If you are diagnosed with the following chronic condition(s) identified below and meet certain criteria, you may be eligible for special supplemental benefits for the chronically ill.
+- The plan is offering a new special supplemental benefit for the Chronically III.
+This applies to you if you are diagnosed with the following chronic condition(s) identified below and meet certain criteria.
+You may be eligible for a special supplemental benefit for the chronically ill.

-- o Chronic alcohol and other drug dependence;
+- Chronic alcohol and other drug dependence;

 - Arthritis

 - o Autoimmune disorders including but not limited to:

 - Polyarteritis nodosa,

 - Polymyalgia rheumatic,

 - Polymyositis,

 - Rheumatoid arthritis, and

 - Systemic lupus erythematosus;

-- o Cancer, excluding pre-cancer conditions or in-situ status;
+- Cancer, excluding pre-cancer conditions or in-situ status;

-- Cardiovascular disorders limited to:
+- o Cardiovascular disorders limited to:

 - Cardiac arrhythmias,

 - Coronary artery disease,

 - Peripheral vascular disease, and

 - Chronic venous thromboembolic disorder;

-- o Chronic heart failure;
+- Chronic heart failure;

 - o Dementia;

-- Diabetes mellitus;
+- o Diabetes mellitus;

 - End-stage liver disease;

 - End-stage renal disease (ESRD) requiring dialysis;

 - Severe hematologic disorders limited to:

 - Aplastic anemia

 - Hemophilia

 - Immune thrombocytopenic purpura

 - Myelodysplastic syndrome,

 - Sickle-cell disease (excluding sickle-cell trait), and

 - Chronic venous thromboembolic disorder;

 - HIV/AIDS;

-- Chronic lung disorders limited to:
+- o Chronic lung disorders limited to:

 - Asthma

 - Chronic bronchitis,

 - Emphysema,

 - Pulmonary fibrosis, and

 - Pulmonary hypertension;

-- Chronic and disabling behavioral health conditions limited to:
+- o Chronic and disabling behavioral health conditions limited to:

 - Bipolar disorders,

 - Major depressive disorders,

 - Paranoid disorder,

 - Schizophrenia, and

 - Schizoaffective disorder;

 - Neurologic disorders limited to:

 - Amyotrophic lateral sclerosis (ALS),

 - Epilepsy,

 - Extensive paralysis (i.e., hemiplegia, quadriplegia, paraplegia, monoplegia),

 - Huntington's disease,

 - Multiple sclerosis,

 - Parkinson's disease,

 - Polyneuropathy,

 - Spinal stenosis, and

 - Stroke-related neurologic deficit; and

-- o Osteoporosis
+- Osteoporosis

 - Stroke

-- o Other conditions that meet the Medicare criteria and are life-threatening or significantly limit the overall health and function of the enrollee.
+- Other conditions that meet the criteria and are life-threatening or significantly limit the overall health and function of the enrollee.

 - Please go to the Special Supplemental Benefits for the Chronically III row in the below Medical Benefits Chart for further detail.

 - Please contact us to find out exactly which benefits you may be eligible for.

-Tou will see this apple next to the preventive services in the benefits chart.
+You will see this apple next to the preventive services in the benefits chart.